 Winterizing Your Boat

-When the boating season is winding down, it’s time to start thinking about protecting your valuable recreational asset.
+When the boating season is winding down and you do not boat in a year around boating area, it’s time to start thinking about protecting your valuable recreational asset.
 The time and effort you spend now will have a definite effect on your boat's performance, or lack of it, and certainly save you time, effort and money come spring.
 You should remember that your insurance policy may not cover damage done by lack of maintenance or neglect.

 The best place for your boat to be during the winter is out of the water, under cover, in a climate-controlled boat storage area.
 This, however, can be expensive.
 If don't have this option perhaps you should consider shrink-wrapping your boat.
 This, too, is a little expensive but provides a very protective cover.
 Short of these two items, make sure that your boat is well covered with a tarp or some other sturdy cover.

 Your first step in winterizing should be to make a checklist of all items that need to be accomplished.
 Check the owner's manual of both your boat and motor for manufacturer's recommendations on winterization.
 If you are a new boat owner, perhaps you should employ the assistance of a friend with experience in winterizing or hire a professional to do the job.

 Here are some general procedures you’ll need to follow.